kaiyuyue/kaiyuyue/README.md

-Hi there! 👋
+Hi there! 👋 Thanks for stopping by.

-Other projects of interest that aren't hosted on GitHub include:

-PixelProse-16M: A large-scale dataset of 16 million image-caption pairs. [ 🤗 [Dataset](https://huggingface.co/datasets/tomg-group-umd/pixelprose) ].
+:paperclip: PixelProse-16M: A large-scale dataset of 16 million dense image-caption pairs. [ 🤗 [Dataset](https://huggingface.co/datasets/tomg-group-umd/pixelprose) ].